 Here is a good example of how a woman should dance around the man.

 Dancing around the man also involves molinete, a routine in which the woman revolves around the man who serves as the anchor for her rotation.
-Since their torsos are connected in the embrace, the woman has to swivel her hips side to side to make a front step, a side step, a back step and a side step, circling the man.
-Every tanguera knows this figure but executing it flawlessly so that it feels smooth, comfortable and musical is not easy.
+Since their torsos are connected in the embrace, the woman has to swivel her hips side to side to make a forward step, a side step, a back step, and a side step, circling the man.
+Every tanguera knows this figure but executing it flawlessly so that it feels smooth, musical and comfortable is not easy.
 In fact most women can't do molinete well because of the lack of training in dissociation.

 Where she places her foot is also crucial.
 A common problem is that she places her foot too far away from his foot to avoid touching his leg.
 In fact, touching is what she should do to make the movement compact.
 The woman must not be afraid of touching the man's leg when dancing around him.
 However, she needs to imagine a circle around his foothold with a radius of about half to one foot and always place her foot on that imaginary circle when she rovelves around him, because while stepping too far apart from his foot will take her away from him (see 6:20-8:00 in the following video), stepping too close to his foot will cause her to lose the leaning position when the turn is completed.